Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- He's knocked down 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.
+- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Allowing 110.9 points per game, the 76ers are the third-ranked team in the league defensively.
+- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.

-- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per contest.
+- Giving up 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.

-- The 76ers are the sixth-ranked team in the NBA, giving up 24.2 assists per game.
+- The 76ers give up 24.2 assists per game, sixth-ranked in the NBA.

-- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked squad in the league.
+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Jayson Tatum vs. the 76ers